shayandavoodii/OnlinePortfolioSelection.jl/README.md

 <!-- Run from Python -->
 ### Run from Python
 <div align="justify">
-The package can be used from Python by using the [PyJulia](https://pyjulia.readthedocs.io/en/latest/installation.html) package as follows:
+The package can be used from Python by using the <a href="https://pyjulia.readthedocs.io/en/latest/installation.html">PyJulia</a> package as follows:
 </div>

 ```python